 He stood up, pulled his jacket on, put his share of the bill on the table, and added:

-“Listen, I don’t mean to hurt you, but I cannot pretend for your sake that my life has been empty.
+“Listen, I don’t mean to hurt you, but I cannot pretend that my life has been empty.
 It lacked you, but that left room for other people and things.”